3dcitydb/3dcitydb-docs/source/impexp/docker.rst

 .. option:: CITYDB_PORT=<port>

   Port of the 3DCityDB to connect to.
-Default is *5432*.
+Default is *5432* for PostgreSQL and *1521* for Oracle.

 .. option:: CITYDB_NAME=<dbName>